HunterRoll/osTicket-Homelab/scenarios/05-mapped-network-drive/README.md

 # Scenario 05 — Cannot Access Network Share

 ## Overview
 A user reports their mapped network drive is visible in File Explorer but inaccessible.
-This scenario covers a full structured network share troubleshooting methodology including connectivity checks, DNS verification, UNC path testing, and share permission diagnosis.
+This scenario covers a full structured network share troubleshooting methodology including connectivity checks, DNS verification, and share permission diagnosis.

 ---